Pictou: Events

 In 2023, for the 250th Anniversary of the landing of the Ship Hector, the town received federal and provincial funding to support a three-month long celebration.

 The main celebrations consisted of evening concerts on a waterfront stage, a daily vendor market, the rededication of the No. 2 Construction Battalion monument, the church service, descendants reunion, the Voyage musical about the Hector, and a visits from the Governor General of Canada and the Lieutenant Governor of Nova Scotia.
-The headliners for the concerts included Ashley MacIsaac, Cassie & Maggie, Terra Spencer, Mary Beth Carty, Ray Stewart, Amelia Parker, Christina Martin, Jud Gunning, Steve MacIntyre, Morgan Toney, Darren McMullen, Rachel Davis, Rum Ragged, Terry Kelly, DeeDee Austin, and the Barra MacNeils.
+The headliners for the concerts included Ashley MacIsaac, Cassie & Maggie, Terra Spencer, Mary Beth Carty, Ray Stewart, Amelia Parker, Christina Martin, Jud Gunning, Steve MacIntyre, Morgan Toney, Darren McMullen, Rachel Davis, Rum Ragged, Terry Kelly, DeeDee Austin, and The Barra MacNeils.

 Museums

 The primary tourist attraction in Pictou is the waterfront along Pictou Harbour.
 During the 1990s–2000s, industrial land on the Pictou waterfront was redeveloped with the centrepiece being construction of the replica tall ship Hector.
 Now completed, the ship is docked each summer at the Hector Heritage Quay, an interpretive centre that includes three floors of exhibits, as well as access to the floating replica.
 From 2020 to 2024.
 Next door to the Hector Heritage Quay is the Northumberland Fisheries Museum, Lobster Hatchery, and Lighthouse Museum.

-Grohmann Knives Ltd., the only knife manufacturing factory in Canada, are the sole producers of the historic D.H.
-Russell Belt Knives and Grohmann Kitchen Knives for over 50 years.
+Grohmann Knives, the only knife manufacturer in Canada, has been the sole producer of D. H. Russell Belt Knives and Grohmann Kitchen Knives for over 50 years.
 Free factory tours of the plant are offered to the public on Water Street.

 The McCulloch House Museum on the edge of downtown offers an archives and research centre and a nineteenth-century house museum.

 Architecture

-Besides the museum aspect of the McCulloch House, the 19th century home once belonged to Rev. Dr. Thomas McCulloch.
+Besides the museum aspect of the McCulloch House, the 19th century home once belonged to Thomas McCulloch.
 It is one of many examples of centuries-old houses in Pictou.
 The downtown is home to several 'Scottish' designed buildings that include locally sourced sandstone and five-sided dormers.
-A book dedicated to the history of each old home and building is available at the museum.

 The waterfront redevelopment also features a marina and small boardwalk that connects to the Trans-Canada Trail.
-The historic Intercolonial Railway station (pictured above) on the waterfront has been restored and connects to the waterfront by the old customs house.
+The historic Intercolonial Railway station on the waterfront has been restored and connects to the waterfront by the old customs house.